Woman Dies Taking Lake Tahoe Waterfall Selfie

 — KPIX 5 (@KPIXtv) June 2, 2019

 There have been three deaths this year at the Grand Canyon, and at least one of the people was confirmed to be taking a selfie.
-A couple who ran a travel blog called Holidays and Happily Ever Afters, which wrote about and posted photos of their adventures in scenic locations all over the world, and shared them on their official Instagram account.
+A couple who ran a travel blog called Holidays and Happily Ever Afters, which wrote about and posted photos of their adventures in scenic locations all over the world, and shared them on their official Instagram account died recently.
 Vishnu Viswanath, 29, and his wife, Meenakshi Moorthy, 30, were attempting to take a photograph in Yosemite National Park and died after plunging from Taft Point.

 The San Francisco Chronicle quoted Holland as saying that the woman who died Friday “was just too close to the edge.”

-“We had such a wet winter with record snow, so the water is so, so powerful and it is so, so cold.”
+“We had such a wet winter with record snow, so the water is so, so powerful and it is so, so cold,” Holland said.

 Holland advised that people should take extra care when taking photos near bodies of water.

-“People want to go rafting and want to be out in nature, but the water temperature and the rate that the water is moving is not conducive to recreation.”
+“People want to go rafting and want to be out in nature, but the water temperature and the rate that the water is moving is not conducive to recreation,” she said.

 KTLA says that between 2011 and 2017, there were more than 250 recorded cases worldwide of people dying while taking selfies.